chtsai0105/smk-metagenome/README.md

 After confirming all the steps.
 You can run the workflow by executing the script `run_snakemake.bash` or the following command:

 ```
-snakemake -p --profile slurm --use-envmodules --use-conda --jobs 8 --max-threads 20
+snakemake -p --profile slurm
 ```

-This will allow 8 jobs to run parallelly and constrain the maximum cpu usage of each job to 20, you may change it as you like.
+Note that there are additional parameter defined in the slurm profile, please refer to [smk_profile-slurm](https://github.com/chtsai0105/snakemake_profile-slurm.git) for more details.

-If not running on the cluster, please remove the `--profile` option:
+If not running on the cluster, please remove the `--profile` option and add additional parameters as you need:

 ```
-snakemake -p --use-envmodules --use-conda --jobs 8 --max-threads 20
+snakemake -p --use-conda --jobs 4 --max-threads 4
 ```